asselstine/solidity-upgrade-patterns/README.md

 This allows any contract to look up another using a hashed name.
 It also means that contracts can be replaced at runtime by re-registering them.

-The Controller is not upgradeable.
-Deploying a new Controller contract would be considered a major upgrade to the system and would be handled using a different process.

 ## Deployment

 Augur uses a set of custom deployment scripts written in TypeScript to deploy their contracts.
-The contracts are deployed as such:
+When the application is first deployed:

 1. The Controller is deployed.
-2. The Augur contract is deployed and the Controller state variable is set.
+2. The Augur contract is deployed and updated with the Controller address.
-3. The remaining contracts are each deployed, the Controller state variable set, then registered with the Controller.
+3. The remaining contracts are each deployed, updated with the Controller address, and then registered with the Controller.

 In this way we can see that the system is partially upgradeable.
 The Controller and Augur contracts are static, but the rest of the contracts can be upgraded by re-registering them with the controller.